mfafinski/mfafinski.github.io/research.md

 ---

 2017
+International Society of Anglo-Saxonists Conference, Honolulu, August 2017

+`The Cities of Others.
+Early British Relationship with Roman Urban Space`

+`Public Medievalism` - session organiser together with Sihong Lin and Kate Mees

-International Medieval Congress, Leeds, July 2016
+International Medieval Congress, Leeds, July 2017

 `The City and the City: Urban Space Infrastructure in the Context of Early Medieval Britain`